pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_access-manager.md

 ```

-#### Grant an authorized client different levels of access to various resources and read access to channels using RegEx in a single call
+#### Grant an authorized client read access to multiple channels using RegEx[​](#grant-an-authorized-client-read-access-to-multiple-channels-using-regex)

 ```
 1